Delay-Doppler Channel Estimation using Arbitrarily Modulated Data Transmissions: Data-Based DD Channel Estimation

 \subsection{Necessary Conditions for Practical Implementation}

 To enable data-based DD channel estimation as per Theorem~\ref{thm:data_amb}, we consider the frame structure illustrated in Fig.~\ref{fig:overview}(\subref{fig:overview2}) with $F$ data frames in between pilot frames.
 Let $1 \leq f' \leq F$ sequentially index the $F$ data frames.
-DD channel estimates obtained from the pilot frame are used for equalizing and decoding the data symbols in frame $f' = 1$.
+DD channel estimates obtained from the pilot frame $f' = 0$ are used for equalizing and decoding the data symbols in frame $f' = 1$.
 Subsequently, a data-based estimate of the DD channel is obtained using the decoded data symbols, and the data-based DD channel estimate from frame $f' = 1$ is used to decode the data symbols in frame $f' = 2$.
 This process is repeated for all remaining data frames, and the entire procedure restarts on the transmission of another pilot frame after $F$ data frames.

-Given the sequential nature of the approach, it is crucial that the initial pilot-based DD channel estimates are accurate to ensure near-optimal data decoding performance in frame $f' = 1$.
-This requires: (i) channel coherence time spanning at least two frame durations, and (ii) frame bandwidth within the channel coherence bandwidth, i.e.,
+The sequential nature of our approach requires accurate initial pilot-based DD channel estimates for near-optimal data decoding performance in frame $f' = 1$.
+This requires: (i) channel coherence time spanning at least two frame durations, and (ii) frame bandwidth within the channel coherence bandwidth: